Australia China Scholar Network

 微信截图_20250124225302

-Jiayun Lun
+Dr. Jiayun Lun

 Representative of Curtin University

-Jiayun Lun is an engineer at Information Institute of the Ministry of Emergency Management of the PRC.
-After a joint training in Curtin University supported by CSC, he got his PhD in China University of Mining and Technology (Beijing) in 2020.
+Dr. Jiayun Lun is an engineer at Information Institute of the Ministry of Emergency Management of the PRC.
+After a joint training in Curtin University supported by CSC, he received his PhD in China University of Mining and Technology (Beijing) in 2020.
 He is committed to teaching, researching and practicing on green and low-carbon transformation, prevention of gas disasters and coalbed methane/shale gas extraction.
 He participated in the compilation of China’s first national level carbon neutrality and emission peak series.

 Dr. Yunwei Zhang